telefonicaid/fiware-monitoring/doc/admin_guide.rst

    $ sudo apt-get install nodejs

--  Installation in Debian (as root)
+-  Manual installation of Node.js in Debian (as root)

 .. code::